russelldj/SmokeDetectorOptimization/README.md

 3D data which can't be visualized well in a notebook is shown in `vis_3D.py`.

-All the algorithms are in `SDOptimizer.py`

 ## Setup
 When you clone do `git clone --recurse-submodules https://github.com/russelldj/SmokeDetectorOptimization.git` This will include the code which does all the optimization.
 The you will need to `cd detector-placement-module` to enter the directory and execute `python setup.py develop` to make the library accessible.

 You will also need to install a variety of packages.
-Chief among them are `jupyter`, `scipy`, `matplotlib`, `pandas`, and likely some others.
-They can be installed with the command `pip install <library>` or, if conda is installed `conda install <library>`.
-`tqdm` is easiest to install using `pip install tqdm`

-In the future I will provide a requirements.txt file which helps install all the dependencies.
+The hopefully-current dependencies are in `requirements.txt`.
+To install from that file do `pip install -r requirements.txt`

 ## Useful tricks
-Some constants are stored in `SDOptimizer/constants.py`.
+Some constants are stored in `detector-placement-module/src/smokedetectoroptimization/constants.py`.

+In the jupyter notebook menu you can do select `File` -> `Download As` -> `Python (.py)` to get the file as a normal python script.
+Running this on the command line will let you manipulate 3D plots.

+To use the python kernel in your current environment in jupyter, you need to explicitly set it up.
+With the desired environment activated, run the following command, replacing `<yourname>` with a name represening this kernel.
+For example, `smoke_detector`.
+`python -m ipykernel install --user --name placement-module --display-name <yourname>`
 ## Outputs
 Most scripts which generate visualization will also write a camera-ready version of the visualization to the `./vis/` folder.
 Generally, the only difference is this figure does not include a title.
 Within a jupyter notebook, images can be right clicked and saved.
 In a matplotlib pop-up, there is an icon which allows you to save files.